JuaniV2002/weather_logger/README.md

   sudo apt update
   sudo apt install build-essential
   ```
-  or with this command if you are on mac
+  or with this command if you are using mac with Homebrew
   ```
+  brew update
   brew install gcc
   ```
 - Check C compiler version to verify a successful installation: